 Find information on the management of pain related to metastatic breast cancer.

-Even when pain is mild, it can interfere with daily life and make other side effects, such as fatigue, seem worse.
+Even when pain is mild, it can interfere with your daily life and make other side effects, such as fatigue, seem worse.

 Waiting until pain is severe before seeking relief can make it harder to control and may require more medication.
-That is why it is so important to talk with your provider about any pain you have.
+Talk with your health care provider about any pain you have.

-You will likely have some pain after breast surgery (lumpectomy, mastectomy or breast reconstruction).
+You will have some pain after breast surgery (lumpectomy, mastectomy or breast reconstruction).

 Pain right after surgery is usually due to injury to the skin or muscles.
-It may be treated with mild pain relievers such as ibuprofen (such as Advil or Motrin) or acetaminophen (Tylenol).
-Although you can get these medications without a prescription, check with your provider before taking them as they may interfere with chemotherapy or other treatment.
-There may be other medical reasons you should not take them.
+It may be treated with mild pain relievers such as ibuprofen (Advil or Motrin), naproxen (Aleve or Naprosyn) or acetaminophen (Tylenol).

 There are many non-drug methods of easing pain.
 These include physical therapy, acupuncture, relaxation techniques, massage therapy, hot and cold therapy, yoga and guided imagery.